spex-xray/pyspextools/doc/source/user.rst

 **Executable output and SPEX input:**

 The spectrum (and the weights) can be written to the provided sener (and wener) arrays in this module.
-The writespc function will write the calculated spectrum to an output file named, for example, output-01-01.spc.
+The write_spc function will write the calculated spectrum to an output file named, for example, output-01-01.spc.
 This file will be read again by the SPEX user model and the resulting values will be used in the SPEX fit.

-   .. autoclass:: pyspex.model.user
+   .. autoclass:: pyspex.model.User
       :members: